 6.2.3. provides adequate guarantees with reference to the technical and organizational measures adopted for the processing of the Processed Data, including, without limitation, ensuring that the Sub-Processor immediately ceases the processing of the Processed Data should such guarantee be no longer available.

 6.3.
-In case of any intended changes concerning the addition or replacement of any of the Sub- Processors identified in Appendix 2 – General Authorization for Sub-processing, the Processor undertakes to notify the Controller, giving the Controller the opportunity to reasonably object to such change within 30 (thirty) days counting from said notification.
+In case of any intended changes concerning the addition or replacement of any of the Sub- Processors identified in Appendix 3 – General Authorization for Sub-processing, the Processor undertakes to notify the Controller, giving the Controller the opportunity to reasonably object to such change within 30 (thirty) days from this notification.
 If the Controller notifies the Processor of any objection to the proposed appointment, the Parties shall work together to make available a commercially reasonable change in the provision of the Services which avoids the use of that proposed sub-processor.
 Costs related to this change, if any, will be borne by the Controller.

 7. Security measures